FreddyVRetro/ISA-PicoMEM/README.md

 - Memory emulation with PSRAM is quite slow for the moment, but multiple mecanism like a 32bit cache will improve this.
 (And Maybe DMA)
 - **The emulated Memory does not support DMA**, Add support for it may be done in one or two months (May/June 2024)
   Anyway:
-    - As the PicoMEM emulate the Floppy, we can disable temporarily the RAM emulation if the Disk access are not working.
+    - As the real floppy use DMA, you should disable temporarily the RAM emulation if the real Disk access are not working.
     - For SoundCard, if the PC has 512Kb of base RAM, it is really unlikely that the DMA Buffer will be placed in emulated RAM, it may work 90% of the time.

-## Disk emulation
+## Disk "emulation"
 uSD Disk access are really fast even compared to the XTIDE, but it it currently limitted by the uSD acces time for write.<br />
 You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.<br />